-The Department for Transport (DfT) have published trade specific guidance as well as guides for both operators and passengers on travelling safely during the outbreak.
+The Department for Transport (DfT) have published trade specific guidance for drivers, operators and owners of hackney carriage or private hire vehicles to protect against coronavirus.
 It is important you follow this guidance.
-These documents are updated when restrictions change.

 Sign up to the Business Support eNewsletter.